hemashushu/xiaoxuan-core-assembly/docs/statements.md

 Note that in the case of static linking, the item is always visible to other modules with or without this keyword.

+The `-> results` can be omitted if the function has no return value.

 Example of `fn` statement:

 ```rust